 *Contributed by Tom Bartel of Travel Past 50

-Channel Islands National Park is truly one of the best national parks in USA, because even though it’s located off densely populated Southern California, it’s a bit difficult to get to.
-Which is to say, you can’t drive there.
-You have to take about a one-hour boat ride from Ventura.
+Channel Islands National Park is truly one of the best national parks in USA, because even though it’s located in densely populated Southern California, it’s a bit difficult to get to – you can’t drive there, but you have to take about a one-hour boat ride from Ventura.
 And that means many fewer visitors.

 Pinnacles National Park